Ayanghosh-agno/Round-4-Call-for-Code-2023_FARMISTAR/README.md

   -  **Crop Selling**: Allows farmers to submit crop selling requests, with FARMISTAR handling quality checks, purchasing processes, and transportation.
   -  **Crop Price Trends**: Provides real-time information on current crop trends and prices per quintal, helping farmers make informed selling decisions.
   -  **Contact Us**: Enables farmers to submit inquiries, complaints, or requests via a simple form, which is converted into Salesforce internal cases for efficient handling.
   -  **Chatbot Support**: Offers an integrated chatbot powered by IBM Watson Assistance and generative AI capabilities using WatsonX AI.
-It can be accessed via the portal or WhatsApp.
+It can be accessed via the portal or WhatsApp along with LIVE AGENT support integrated with salesforce.
   -  **IVR Support**: Provides IVR (Interactive Voice Response) support connected to Watson Assistant with text-to-speech and speech-to-text APIs.
 Enhanced by Watsonx.AI, it's configured with Twilio API for a seamless experience.
   -  **Language Translation**: Features a language selection option, allowing users to choose their preferred language.
 The portal's content is displayed in the selected language, enhancing accessibility for a diverse user base.
   -  **Salesforce Integration**: Utilizes Salesforce for secure storage of customer details, product information, and insights, enabling internal users to access data through detailed reports and dynamic dashboards.